ajwaxman/rtj-front/README.md

-rtj-front
+Rule The Jungle (Frontend)
 =========

-The frontend application for Rule the Jungle
+This is the README for the frontend portion of the Rule The Jungle application.